 You in Christ

 How does knowing that your life comes from God give you a renewed sense of meaning and fullness in this new year?

 The creative love of Christ lives in you.
 What is one creative thing you can do today to bring light and love to someone else?

-Playlist: Created in Love
+Playlist: God Created

 To see today’s post from the TLIC Family blog –> Click Here